-Biden and lawmakers raise alarms over cyber-breach amid Trump silence
+Biden and lawmakers raise alarms over cybersecurity breach amid Trump’s silence

 “Old fashioned deterrence,” Cornyn said.
 “Words mean nothing.”

-“There is still much we don’t know about the massive cyber-hack that breached U.S. cyber-defenses, including federal agencies and major private-sector companies.”
+“There is still much we don’t know about the massive cyberhack that breached U.S. cyberdefenses, including federal agencies and major private-sector companies.”

 Sens.
 James M. Inhofe (R-Okla.) and Jack Reed (D-R.I.), chairman and senior Democrat of the Senate Armed Services Committee, said in a statement that “the cyber intrusion appears to be ongoing and has the hallmarks of a Russian intelligence operation.
 The U.S. government must do everything possible to counter it.”